plorecnaqn/plorecnaqn/README.md

 ## Objective

 Driven by my interest in technology, I've cultivated a deep-seated passion for cybersecurity.
-Presently, I am eager to shift my focus towards this domain, with a clear aim of securing a position as an Analyst within a Security Operations Center (SOC)..
+Presently, I am eager to shift my focus towards this domain, with a clear aim of securing a position as an Analyst within a Security Operations Center (SOC).

 ## Skills